Stuffed zucchini flowers or blossoms are a vegan summer delight filled with rice, herbs and vegetables

 Our gardens grow an abundance of zucchini.
-This is not necessarily the result of amazing gardening skills (although our parents can grow pretty much anything that can be planted), but is simply a testament to the un-finickiness of zucchini plants.
-And so, around this time of year, zucchini takes over our fridges and counters.
+This is not necessarily the result of amazing gardening skills (although our parents can grow pretty much anything that can be planted); it is simply a testament to the un-finickiness of zucchini plants.
+And so, in the summer zucchini takes over our fridges and counters.
 Thankfully, we have many delicious ways of using them up, like making zucchini chips, or cooking them on the grill.

-A happy consequence to having so much zucchini, is that we also end up with lovely zucchini blossoms or flowers; growing up this was a common summer ingredient in our parents’ kitchen.
-Imagine our surprise when, a few years back, we were having dinner at a particularly chic downtown restaurant and the menu featured a dish made with zucchini flowers; there it was, listed between foie gras and fancy oysters.
+A happy consequence of having so much zucchini is that we also end up with lovely zucchini blossoms or flowers.
+Growing up this was a common summer ingredient in our parents’ kitchen.
+Imagine our surprise when, a few years back, we were having dinner at a particularly chic downtown restaurant and the menu featured a dish made with zucchini flowers.
+There it was, listed between foie gras and fancy oysters.
 We took note of the price and choked a little on our aperitifs.
-It seems that the zucchini flowers we always assumed were everyday fare, were, in fact, a delicacy.
+It seems that the zucchini flowers we always assumed were everyday fare were in fact a delicacy.
 There was a fortune in our garden!

-Although we are referring to these edible flowers as zucchini flowers or blossoms, they can actually be found on several summer squash plants; zucchini being the most popular.
+Although we are referring to these edible flowers as zucchini flowers or blossoms, they can actually be found on several summer squash plants, zucchini being the most popular.
 Zucchini blossoms must be picked in the early morning, when they are fully open; by mid-morning they will already be closed tight.
-Pick them gently off of the zucchini plant and, using a spoon, carefully remove and discard the inner stem.
-You can store them for a few days in the refrigerator, but keep in mind that the fresher they are, the better they are; they do not keep for longer than 2 – 3 days.
-In order to store them, stack them together and place them in an airtight container in the fridge; make your container solid, so that they don’t get squished by your zucchini.
+Pick them gently off of the zucchini plant and use a spoon to carefully remove and discard the inner stem.
+You can store them for a few days in the refrigerator, but keep in mind that the fresher they are, the better they are.
+Zucchini flowers do not keep well for longer than 2 – 3 days.
+In order to store them, stack or pack them together and place them in an airtight container in the fridge.
+Make sure your container is solid so that they don’t get squished by anything else in your fridge, like your 20 zucchini.

-When you stuff your zucchini flowers keep in mind that the rice will expand with the cooking.
+When you stuff your zucchini flowers keep in mind that the rice will expand as it cooks.
 For this reason, and because the zucchini flowers are quite delicate, you don’t want to overstuff them.
 Loosely fill your blossoms with the rice and herb mixture and then fold the petals over to keep the filling in place.
+Although the amount may vary depending upon the size of each flower, we usually use one tablespoon of filling for each blossom.
 When you place your stuffed blossoms in the baking pan, fit them in closely together (but do not pack them in too tightly); this will help keep them closed.